Who To Talk To At The Scrap Yard

 Scale Manager

-The scale manager is the first person you should be going to with a problem, i.e., material discrepancy or receipt mistakes.
-If you’re frequenting the same yard, we always like to suggest you form a good relationship with your scale master (which is bound to happen unless you get on their wrong side).
+The scale manager is the first person you should contact with a problem, i.e., material discrepancy or receipt mistakes.
+If you’re frequenting the same yard, we suggest you form a good relationship with your scale master (which is bound to happen unless you get on the wrong side).
 Ask them basic questions like:

 And if they’re a decent scale manager, they’ll tell you.
 However, if they are rude or standoffish to you when you ask these simple questions, you might be getting the short end of the stick, a.k.a. they do not want to be transparent with you.
 Next in line…